annplaksin/earlyCappSistMasses/README.md

-# earlyCappSistMasses

-Collected metadata for masses in the early Cappella Sistina choirbooks
+# Collected metadata for masses in the early Cappella Sistina choirbooks

 ## About